Every so often, an idea comes out of left field. I woke up with this on my mind--must have been a dream.

 Move the same principles into the math classroom.
 Numbers have characteristics much like Robert, Frans, and Bob.
 Some are large, negative, prime, abundant, triangular, square, etc. Would it be possible to play a game of "Guess Who?" with an array of numbers?

 Create a five-by-five game board with numbers from 1-100 dispersed on it.
-Sample boards are available for download on my wiki site.
+Sample boards are available for download.
 Both players must have the same numbers on their boards for the game to work.
 They can be arranged differently to avoid peeking.
 It would be wise to choose a variety of numbers.
 Some even, some odd, some prime, some multiples of 3, etc. Try to avoid one dominating characteristic.
 (Like my sister's gender choice).

 Have each player choose a number, and play the game.
 I would place restrictions on what they can and cannot ask: